 - 2.3.1 The Master's authority is to perform whatever acts that are necessary for the safe and proper prosecution of the voyage regarding both ship and cargo.
-More specifically, he/she is in charge of safety of the crew, vessel, cargo and to protect the marine environment. - 2.3.2 In the past, a Master may have entered into a salvage contract without any discussion with the shipowners, and/or their insurers.
-However, today improvements in technology, coupled with the speed and availability of communication platforms, means that a Master can be in 24/7 contact with his/her office and emergency response plans, including classification society Emergency Response Service, can be activated with minimum delay.
-As a result, subject to the degree of urgency, there is some scope for an assessment of the situation, analysis of risks and a discussion on options prior to taking any decisions. - 2.3.3 The survey highlighted the significant reduction on signing LOF services and the responsibility has been taken away from the master despite his/her knowledge and experience of the casualty, and their responsibility and authority in accordance with The International Safety Management Code4. - 2.3.4 The consequences of delays in requesting, or agreeing salvage services can be disastrous, especially if there is damage, or the potential of damage, to the marine environment. - 2.3.5 Where decisions are made on behalf of a master by, for example by a Designated Person Ashore (DPA), or another nominated person, then the review emphasised that such persons should be minded that the provision of salvage services needs to be taken without delay.
-Through close liaison, they should ensure that the master is satisfied that any proposals, or future intentions, meet his/her requirements given their knowledge and experience of the ship and on scene circumstances.
+More specifically, the Master is in charge of safety of the crew, vessel, cargo and has a responsibility to protect the marine environment. - 2.3.2 In the past, a Master may have entered into a salvage contract without any discussion with the shipowners, and/or their insurers.
+However, today improvements in technology, coupled with the speed and availability of communication platforms, means that a Master can be in 24/7 contact with the shipowner's office and emergency response plans, including the classification society Emergency Response Service, which can be activated with minimum delay.
+As a result, subject to the degree of urgency, there is some scope for an assessment of the situation, analysis of risks and a discussion of options prior to taking any decisions. - 2.3.3 The survey highlighted the significant reduction in the number of LOF contracts being signed and that the responsibility has often been taken away from the Master despite the Master's knowledge and experience of the casualty, and their responsibility and authority in accordance with The International Safety Management Code (ISM). - 2.3.4 The consequences of delays in requesting, or agreeing salvage services can be disastrous, especially if there is damage, or the potential of damage, to the marine environment. - 2.3.5 Where decisions are made on behalf of a Master by, for example by a Designated Person Ashore (DPA), or another nominated person, then the Review emphasised that such persons should be minded that the provision of salvage services is something that needs to be arranged without delay.
+Through close liaison, they should ensure that the Master is satisfied that any proposals, or future intentions, meet the Master's requirements given their knowledge and experience of the ship and on scene circumstances.